Black History Month: Are African-American Women More Likely to Get Fibroids?

 - Heavy and prolonged menstruation between or during your periods

 - Anemia, which can lead to fatigue

 - Pain during intercourse

 - Frequent urination

 - Pain in your pelvis or lower back

 - Protruding abdomen or belly area

 Not only are black women more prone to getting fibroids, but they may also experience different or additional symptoms of uterine fibroids compared to women of other races.
 They may often suffer from severe symptoms, and around 40% of black women with fibroids frequently report painful menstruation and cramps.
-Fibroid symptoms also cause black women to be three times higher for risk of anemia and can affect fertility.
+Fibroid symptoms also cause black women to be at a three times higher risk of anemia, and women with fibroids’ fertility can be affected.